Reuse your electricals

 2. For issues you cannot solve yourself, a Repair Café might be the answer.
 These are community events where expert volunteers repair household items for a small donation.
 They also offer tea, coffee and sometimes cake!
 While having your item repaired, you can sit with the repairer and learn how to make the repair yourself next time.

-5. Another option is espares.
-They sell spare parts for a wide range of household appliances, and their comprehensive expert advice section contains hundreds of articles, manuals and videos to help diagnose and repair common faults.
+4. Another option is to purchase spare parts from a reputable seller.
+There are lots of options online and sellers will sometimes offer articles, manuals and videos to help diagnose and repair common faults.

 How to donate or sell electricals for reuse